tanitall/beta/README.md

 # Morpheus Wallet

 *(Use with caution.
 This software is currently under development.
 This repo may not contain the most recent version.
-Please refer to the [release checksheet](https://github.com/MorpheusWallet/Morpheus/blob/master/release-checklist.md) for software specifications)*
+Please refer to the [release checklist](https://github.com/MorpheusWallet/Morpheus/blob/master/release-checklist.md) for software specification.)*

 ## Required Tools and Dependencies